brimdata/zed/docs/lake/design.md

 all of the staged data.
 The `zed lake squash` command may be used to combine multiple staged commits into a single entity with a new commit tag.

- squash, and/or delete
-commits from staging before they are merged.
+The `zed lake clear` command removes commits from staging before they are merged.

-Likewise, you can stack multiple adds and commit them all at once, e.g., ,
+Likewise, you can stack multiple adds and commit them all at once, e.g.,
 ```
 zed lake add -p logs sample1.json
 (<tag-1> etc printed to stdout)